dwrpayne/VCPU/readme.md

 Virtual CPU
 ---------

 VCPU is a homebrew CPU implementing the MIPS I ISA, built entirely in software.
 It consists of software logic gates, wired together in building blocks of ever-increasing complexity.
-The two major types of building blocks are `Component`s and `Wire`s.
+The two major types of building blocks are `Component` and `Wire`.

 Wire
 ------

-A `Wire` is a wrapper around a boolean, and is used by `Component`s to propagate state changes throughout the system.
+A `Wire` is a wrapper around a boolean, and is used by `Component` to propagate state changes throughout the system.
 It has `Set()` and `On()` functions that do exactly what you expect.

 You can think of these sort of like the pin-ins and pin-outs on a physical chip.